Malcolm-Mac/blog-cms-app/README.md

 Run the following commands in root folder:

+1. Copy the environment variables file:

     ```bash
     cp .docker/docker-compose.local.yml docker-compose.yml
     ```

-Then create a .env file to prepare docker containers installation.
+2. Then create a .env file to prepare docker containers installation.

     ```bash
     cp .env.example .env
     ```

-Then deploy the local installation, and wait until installation is complete.
+3. Then deploy the local installation, and wait until installation is complete.

     ```bash
     docker-compose up -d
     ```

-As soon as installation is complete, ensure to run all the laravel installation commands inside the app container.
+4. As soon as installation is complete, ensure to run all the laravel installation commands inside the app container.

     ```bash
     docker-compose exec app bash // Logs you in an SSH session in app container
     ```

-When inside the container, run the following commands (IF YOU DO NOT WANT TO IMPORT DATABASE)
+5. When inside the container, run the following commands (IF YOU DO NOT WANT TO IMPORT DATABASE)

     ```bash
     composer install